 Mint choc chip ice cream was my favourite as a kid.
-Well a close number one with old-fashioned toffee.
-As a family we used to pull up the car at the old Kiewa store in Victoria where we were lucky enought to get the best fresh ice cream around in those parts of rural victoria.
+Well, a close number one with old-fashioned toffee.
+As a family we used to pull up the car at the old Kiewa store in Victoria where we were lucky enough to get the best fresh ice cream around in those parts of rural Victoria.
 It seemed to me back then such a vast expansion of flavours before me in those cold buckets behind the frosted windows.
 My eyes would pop out of my head with so many choices to pick from, but I always found myself gravitating back to the favourites just like everyone else in my family.
-Dad, one scoop chocolate and once scoop old fashioned vanilla, Mum either mint choc chip (good choice mum) or rum and raisin, my sister, well she would either go for the old fashioned vanilla and then some scoop of something crazy like that rainbow flavoured stuff.
+Dad, one scoop chocolate and once scoop old fashioned vanilla, Mum either mint choc chip (like mother, like daughter) or rum and raisin, my sister, well she would either go for the old fashioned vanilla and then some scoop of something crazy like that rainbow flavoured stuff like Hubbard gravitates towards.
 Me, old-fashioned toffee or peppermint choc chip.
 Never together of course.
-That would be wrong.

 With this ice cream I wanted to recreate those flavours that I so fondly remembered, but in a more dairy free, low sugar friendly way.
 I also wanted an ice cream that did not have a coconut flavour (although I have still included it as an option).
 The creamy soy gives the lushness that I was after, as rice milk or almond milk would be too watery.
 I always use organic and non GMO soy, which I find is pretty easy to source here is Australia (for more on soy see nutritional information).